 Use the applicable referenced standards as illustrated in ASTM E446.
-The evaluation of the radiographs will be subject to approval and all records become the property of the Government.
+The evaluation of the radiographs will be subject to approval and all records will become the property of the Government.

 PART 3 EXECUTION

 INSTALLATION

 Thoroughly clean all parts to be installed.
 Remove packing compounds, rust, dirt, grit and other foreign matter.
 Clean holes and grooves for lubrication.
 Examine enclosed chambers or passages to make sure that they are free from damaging materials.
 Where units or items are shipped as assemblies they will be inspected prior to installation.
 Disassembly, cleaning and lubrication will not be required except where necessary to place the assembly in a clean and properly lubricated condition.
 Do not use pipe wrenches, cold chisels or other tools likely to cause damage to the surfaces of rods, nuts or other parts used for assembling and tightening parts.
 Tighten bolts and screws firmly and uniformly but take care not to overstress the threads.
 When a half nut is used for locking a full nut place the half nut first followed by the full nut.
 Lubricate threads of all bolts except high strength bolts, nuts and screws with an